-William FosterManaging Partner, Boston
+William FosterManaging Partner, The Bridgespan Group, Boston

 William Foster is a partner in Bridgespan’s Boston office and the firm’s managing partner.
 He is an active thought leader on issues of philanthropy and social change.

 Since joining the firm in 2002, William has supported the success of some of the sector’s most innovative philanthropies (e.g., Blue Meridian Partners, Co-Impact, TED Audacious) and some of the highest impact nonprofits (e.g., Youth Villages and Anti-Defamation League).
 He has a particular focus on the diligence, structuring, and supports required for philanthropic “big bets” and strong funding models for nonprofits.

 William spent eight years as the head of Bridgespan's U.S. advisory services, working closely with Bridgespan’s partners to guide the overall consulting practice.
 During this time, William worked with leaders across the firm to evolve Bridgespan's services for philanthropies and nonprofits, to deepen Bridgespan's commitment to equity, and to expand Bridgespan significantly.